kigster/sym/README.md

 end
 ```

-As you can see, it's possible to change the default cipher typem, although not all ciphers will be code-compatible with the current algorithm, and may require additional code changes.
+As you can see, it's possible to change the default cipher type, although not all ciphers will be code-compatible with the current algorithm, and may require additional code changes.

-## Managing Keys

-There is a separate discussion about ways to securely store private keys in [MANAGING-KEYS.md](https://github.com/kigster/sym/blob/master/MANAGING-KEYS.md).
+## Encryption Features & Cipher Used

+The `sym` executable as well as the Ruby API provide:

+ * Symmetric data encryption with:
+   * the Cipher `AES-256-CBC` used by the US Government
+   * 256-bit private key, that
+     *  can be generated and is a *base64-encoded* string about 45 characters long.
+The *decoded* key is always 32 characters (or 256 bytes) long.
+     * can be optionally password-encrypted using the 128-bit key, and then be automatically detected (and password requested) when the key is used
+     * can have its password cached for 15 minutes locally on the machine using dRB server (or used without the cache with `-P` flag).
+ * Rich command line interface with some innovative features, such as inline editing of an encrypted file, using your favorite `$EDITOR`.
+ * Data handling:
+   * Automatic compression of the data upon encryption
+   * Automatic base64 encryption to make all encrypted strings fit onto a single line.
+   * This makes the format suitable for YAML or JSON configuration files, where only the values are encrypted.
+ * Rich Ruby API
+ * (OS-X Only): Ability to create, add and delete generic password entries from the Mac OS-X KeyChain, and to leverage the KeyChain to store sensitive private keys.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing
+### Contributing

-Bug reports and pull requests are welcome on GitHub at (https://github.com/kigster/sym)[https://github.com/kigster/sym].
+Bug reports and pull requests are welcome on GitHub at [https://github.com/kigster/sym](https://github.com/kigster/sym).

 ## License

+`Sym` library is &copy; 2016-2017 Konstantin Gredeskoul.

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

-## Author

-This library is the work of [Konstantin Gredeskoul](http:/kig.re), &copy; 2016-2017, distributed under the MIT license.
+The library is designed to be a layer on top of [`OpenSSL`](https://www.openssl.org/), distributed under the [Apache Style license](https://www.openssl.org/source/license.txt).

+## Acknowledgements

+[Konstantin Gredeskoul](http:/kig.re) is the primary developer of this library.
+Contributions from others are strongly encouraged and very welcome.
+Any pull requests will be reviewed promptly.

+Contributors:

+ * Wissam Jarjoui (Shippo)
+ * Megan Mathews
+ * Barry Anderson